egidiusmengelberg/grandma2_colorpicker_plugin/README.md

 # grandma2_colorpicker_plugin

 A LUA plugin to automatically create a color picker layout view.
+I also added a function to create High and Low FX presets for use in a effect engine.
+This is the plugin called HighLowFX.lua.

+###Be sure to first run the colorpicker and then the HighLowFX plugin!
+I have not tested it the otherway around.
+But I will try to merge the two plugins before the start of 2019

 ## Configuration
 In the ColorPicker.lua file, you will find the config section at the top.